26 Worst Habits Slowing Your Metabolism, Says Science

 Exercise and eating right aren't the only two things that will help you blast fat.
 Your body's metabolism—or its ability to burn calories and convert them to energy—also plays a major role in weight loss.
 The more efficient your metabolism is, the easier it will be for you to lose weight.
 And if the scale isn't tipping in your favor despite all your hard work, your metabolism might be on the slower side.

 Before you can boost your metabolism, you have to identify the daily habits you're undertaking that are likely to blame for slowing it down.
 Below, find out which metabolism-sabotaging mistakes you're making and a few of our best tips to reverse the damage.
-Rid yourself of these mistakes, and to really keep yourself on track, try out any of the 15 Underrated Weight Loss Tips That Actually Work.
+Rid yourself of these mistakes, and to really keep yourself on track, try these Eating Habits to Lose Abdominal Fat As You Age, Say Dietitians.

 You're Not Eating Enough